Disneyland: Origins

 His designers began working on concepts, though the project grew much larger than the land could hold.
 Disney hired C. V. Wood and Harrison Price of the Stanford Research Institute (SRI) to identify the proper area in which to position the planned theme park based on future population growth.
 Based on Price's analysis (for which he would be recognized as a Disney Legend in 2003), Disney acquired 160 acre of orange groves and walnut trees in Anaheim, southeast of Los Angeles in neighboring Orange County.
 The small Burbank site originally considered by Disney is now home to Walt Disney Animation Studios and ABC Studios.

-Roy O. Disney hired Wood away from SRI as executive vice president to undertake the task of actually building Disneyland.
+Walt Disney's brother Roy O. Disney hired Wood away from SRI as executive vice president to undertake the task of actually building Disneyland.
 When Walt told Wood that he wanted a paddle steamer in Disneyland, it was Wood who introduced Walt to his good friend Joe Fowler, a retired U.S. Navy rear admiral.
 Fowler was then hired by Walt to "make engineering realities out of" all of Walt's ideas, not just a paddle wheeler—in other words, Fowler became the actual "construction boss" of Disneyland, charged with turning Disneyland from plans into reality in one year.

-Difficulties in obtaining funding prompted Disney to investigate new methods of fundraising, and he decided to create a show named Disneyland.
+Difficulties in obtaining funding prompted Walt Disney to investigate new methods of fundraising, and he decided to create a show named Disneyland.
 It was broadcast on then-fledgling ABC.
 In return, the network agreed to help finance the park.
 For its first five years of operation, Disneyland was owned by Disneyland, Inc., which was jointly owned by Walt Disney Productions, Walt Disney, Western Publishing and ABC.
 In addition, Disney rented out many of the shops on Main Street, U.S.A. to outside companies.
 By 1960, Walt Disney Productions had bought out all other shares, but the partnership had already led to a lasting relationship with ABC which would eventually culminate in the Walt Disney Company's acquisition of ABC in the mid-1990s.